isupreetk/Hackathon-client/README.md

-# PokeMania
+# PokeMania-Client

 A trivia game application for guessing the names of Pokémon characters, developed during a 6-hour hackathon.
 The front-end of this application is created using React, JavaScript, and SCSS, while the back-end is built with Express and NodeJS.

 # Deployment

-This application has been deployed using Netlify.
+The front-end for this application has been deployed using Netlify.
 Here is the link for it: [https://supreet-kaur-pokemania.netlify.app/]

 # Screenshots